 Now- let's do a simple ROI for someone who is hiring just one employee.
 Let's say that person is bringing with them 3 weekly clients at $125 a session ($1500 a month gross).
 The goal is 20 hours per week, and the owner of the practice needs about 5 hours a week to market and provide oversight and training to this person- hours that mean dropping down their caseload by 5.

 Monthly expenses for worker's compensation, payroll, payroll taxes, etc. are about $125 a month.
 Even though it looks like there is more $ coming in-without expanding past 3 clients- this is actually still a loss- because the owner could be seeing 5 clients a week at $150 a session ($3k per month).
 If the split is 60% to the employee and 40% to the owner ($50 a session to the employer) at 3 sessions a week there is a loss of $2,525 for the owner!

 The employee needs to be seeing about 16 clients per week to break even.
 If the employee is seeing a full caseload of 20 clients the additional "passive" income would be about $800.
 Of course, over time, the 5 hours a week may reduce as things become streamlined which would create a bigger return on the investment of time you put into training and marketing your employee!

 Wow... this isn't feeling so simple is it?
-Running a group practice is fabulous and powerful, but many therapists expand without running the numbers.
+Running a group practice is fabulous and powerful, but many therapists expand without running the numbers, establishing a solid individual practice with processes and systems that work and are scalable, and without understanding what is required of them as a leader.
 Realize that you are becoming an employer, and that there are a lot of things to consider to ensure you sustain the work/life balance you need to be joyful and happy!